Higher Airy structures, W algebras and topological recursion: Higher quantum Airy structures from higher abstract loop equations

 where $\theta = e^{2\ii \pi/r}$ is a primitive $r$-th root of unity. \item A one-form $\omega_{0,1} \in V_z^+$.
 We write its expansion as

 \item A choice of polarization, \textit{i.e.} a Lagrangian subspace $V_z^- \subset V_z$ complementary to $V_z^+$, with basis $(\dd\xi_{l})_{l < 0}$ such that

 \end{itemize} \end{defin}

 \begin{defin} We say that a local spectral curve is \emph{admissible}\footnote{This admissibility requirement will become clear when we construct the associated higher quantum Airy structures.
-Remarkably, it turns out that the Bouchard-Eynard topological recursion constructs symmetric differentials only for admissible spectral curves.} if
+Remarkably, it turns out that the Bouchard--Eynard topological recursion constructs symmetric differentials only for admissible spectral curves.} if

 satisfies $1 \leq s \leq r + 1$ and $r = \pm 1\,\,{\rm mod}\,\,s$.
 Notice that this congruence implies that $r$ and $s$ are coprime.
 If $s=r+1$, we say the spectral curve is \emph{regular}, while it is \emph{irregular} if $s < r$. \end{defin}